 Check with your CDC or Guidance Counselors to see if there are books funds allocated for this program.

 You are responsible for buying your text books.
-Limited scholarships amay be available to defray this cost.
-The application deadline for Fall 2014 has passed.
-Please check later to apply for Spring 2015.
+Limited scholarships may be available to defray this cost.

 Parking permits are required on all CPCC campuses.
 You can pick up your parking permit at the Cashiering offices on any of our six campuses.

-Get your free Student ID card after you register and pay for your classes.
+Get your free Student ID card after you register and your fees.
 It will serve as your library card and may be used in the community for a variety of discounts.
 You will need to bring a photo ID in order to obtain a student ID card.

 Orientation will provide an overview of Central Piedmont Community College and its policies and procedures.